“Are you taking your vitamin D”?

 It is considered a precious ally in the proper development of our bones and the health of our skeleton.

-Recent scientific studies have highlighted the vital role of vitamin D, and especially; its contribution to the much-needed functioning of our immune system, the control of glucose, and its importance in acting against some forms of cancers, and not least, in reducing the risk of depression.
+Scientific studies highlight the vital role of vitamin D and its contribution to the much-needed functioning of our immune system, the control of glucose, its importance in acting against some forms of cancers and, not least, in reducing the risk of depression.

 The article continues below.